-Course Number and Name: CDT 1313 Creative Arts for Young Children

-Description: This course provides knowledge of the creative arts and strategies for developing and implementing creative art experiences, both as a means of creative expression and as a part of integrated learning with children birth to age eight.
+Course Number and Name: CDT 1313 Creative Arts for Young Children developing and implementing creative art experiences, both as a means of creative expression and as a part of integrated learning with children birth to age eight.
 Experiences will be implemented during Practicum.